 Beyond physical changes, it’s also important to consider other factors like stress and sleep quality, which can impact muscle recovery and growth.
 If following your macro plan has become a challenge, it could be time to make adjustments for a more sustainable approach.

 By reassessing your macro needs periodically, you ensure that your diet continues to meet your body’s changing demands and supports your long-term health and fitness journey.
+Adjust as needed, but remember that the best dietary plan is one that aligns with both your goals and lifestyle, providing sustainable and steady progress.

 Macro Myths Debunked